Ichthyosauria: Feeding

 Ichthyosaurs were carnivorous; they ranged so widely in size, and survived for so long, that they are likely to have had a wide range of prey.
 Species with pointed snouts were adapted to grab smaller animals.
 McGowan speculated that forms with protruding upper jaws, in the Eurhinosauria, would have used their pointy snouts to slash prey, as has been assumed for swordfish.
 The most commonly preserved gut contents in ichthyosaurs are the remains of cephalopods.
 Less commonly, they fed on fish and other vertebrates, including smaller ichthyosaurs.
 The large Triassic form Thalattoarchon had large, bladed teeth and was probably a macropredator, capable of killing prey its own size, and Himalayasaurus and several species of Temnodontosaurus also shared adaptations for killing very large prey.
 These food preferences have been confirmed by coproliths which indeed contain the remains of fishes and cephalopods.
 Another confirmation is provided by fossilised stomach contents.
 Buckland in 1835 described the presence in a specimen of a large mass of partly digested fishes, recognisable by their scales.
 Subsequent research in 1968 determined that these belonged to the fish genus Pholidophorus, but also that cephalopod beaks and sucker hooks were present.
 Such hard food particles apparently were retained by the stomach and regularly regurgitated.
 Carcasses of drowned animals were eaten as well: in 2003 a specimen of Platypterygius longmani was reported having, besides fishes and a turtle, the bones of a land bird in its stomach.

 Some early ichthyosaurs were durophagous and had flat convex teeth adapted for crushing shellfish.
 They thus ate benthos from the floor of shallow seas.
 Other species were perhaps suction feeders, sucking animals into their mouths by quickly opening their relatively short jaws.
 This was first assumed for Shonisaurus, which giant by this means might have secured a constant food supply for its huge body, and in 2011 for the short-snouted Guanlingsaurus liangae.
 However, in 2013 a study concluded that the hyoid bone of ichthyosaurs, at the tongue base, was insufficiently ossified to support a suction feeding movement and suggested the alternative that such species were ram feeders, gathering food by constantly swimming forwards with a wide-open mouth.

 Typical ichthyosaurs had very large eyes, protected within a bony ring, suggesting that they may have hunted at night or at great depths; the only extant animals with similarly large eyes are the giant and colossal squids.
 Sight thus seems to have been one of the main senses employed while hunting.
 Hearing might have been poor, given the very robust form of the stapes.
 Grooves in the palate however, suggest that smell might have been acute or even that electro-sensory organs might have been present.

 Ichthyosaurs themselves served as food for other animals.
-During the Triassic their natural predators mainly consisted of sharks and other ichthyosaurs; in the Jurassic these were joined by large Plesiosauria and marine Crocodylomorpha.
+During the Triassic their natural predators mainly consisted of sharks and other ichthyosaurs; in the Jurassic these were joined by large Plesiosauria and Thalattosuchia.
 This is again confirmed by stomach contents: in 2009 e.g., a plesiosaur specimen was reported with an ichthyosaur embryo in its gut.